remoteintech/remote-jobs/company-profiles/deskpass.md

 ## Company blurb

-Deskpass provides access to a large and growing network of coworking spaces around the globe.
+Deskpass provides access to a large and growing network of co-working spaces around the globe.
 We offer plans for individuals as well as options for companies of all sizes.
 Whether you're a single employee or a company of thousands, we'll help you find a convenient, on-demand workspace (or ten) in your area.

 ## Company size